by Therese Brøndsted, M.Sc.

 Acidity and bitterness

-For some reason, when tasting coffee many people confuses acidity and bitterness.
+It is very common that people confuses acidity and bitterness in coffee.
 I have often tried to served a coffee with no bitterness and a clear acidity to people – and they say its bitter.
+Then I ask them to notice where it hits you in the mouth:

 How to distinguish acidity and bitterness in coffee